nnamdi-security/cybersecurity-portfolio/projects/secure-prestashop-aws-deployment/README.md

 After installation, PrestaShop enforced HTTPS redirection, rendering the site inaccessible because no SSL certificate had been installed yet.

 **Solution:**
 With the GUI unreachable, I performed a **back-end database remediation**.
-I connected to the RDS instance via CLI and manually updated the `ps_configuration` table to set:
+I connected to the RDS instance via Cloudshell and manually updated the `ps_configuration` table to set:
 PS_SSL_ENABLED = 0